|

 or creative purposes) will not be allowed anywhere on the vehicles.
 Only

 correct graphics will be allowed.
-Example: Dodge Scat Pack bumble bees
+Example: Dodge Scat Pack bumble bees ,Hurst

-Or other similar styles of racing series sticker may be allowed.
+similar styles of racing series sticker may be allowed.

 1.04 Front and rear car height and overall appearance